Checklist for Schools: Equipment Recycling & Resale

 - Ask about Reporting– Will they provide you with detailed reports for your equipment to fulfill any auditing requirements you may have?

-SEAM is pleased to offer quick, convenient and secure data destruction and electronics recycling and resale services to Omaha, Nebraska, Sioux Falls, South Dakota and surrounding area schools seeking to protect their students.
-We ensure convenience, monetary returns, and peace of mind for Omaha schools.
+SEAM is pleased to offer quick, convenient and secure data destruction and electronics recycling and resale services to South Dakota, North Dakota and surrounding area schools seeking to protect their students.
+We ensure convenience, money back on any sold devices, and peace of mind .
 Contact us today at 605-274-SEAM (7326) or get a quote online to find out what we can do for your school.